mckennapsean/dissertation/content/03-framework.md

 start at the beginning of the process, making it difficult, for example, to capture the process of a more complex visualization redesign project.
-We want to ensure flexibility of the design activity framework to maximize its utility for a wide variety of visualization designers.
+We want to ensure flexibility of the design activity framework to maximize its utility for a wide variety of visualization design projects.

 To establish and showcase these two movement principles, we provide several